albixhafa/recipry/README.md

-ABOUT : RECIPRY is a web application built with Django Framework that simplifies on how to create recipes.<br>
+ABOUT : RECIPRY is a web application built with Django Framework that simplifies the cooking process.

 DEMO : https://www.recipry.com/<br>